MenoData/Time4J/README.md

 - **time4j-tzdata** is the timezone repository of Time4J based on the IANA-TZDB
 - **time4j-i18n** for enhanced localization, formatting and history support
 - **time4j-range** for handling intervals (needs i18n-module)
-- **time4j-misc** miscellaneous features like sql- and xml-support, alternative clocks or military timezones
+- **time4j-misc** miscellaneous features like sql/xml-support, alternative clocks or military timezones
 - **time4j-android** for Android-support (only relevant for version line 3.x - minimum version is 3.2)

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.